 CBD tinctures or CBD oils for sleep are CBD extracts powered by other essential oils for better absorption.
 For example, it may have coconut oil (like our CBD tincture) and MCT oil which is responsible for seamless digestion without causing harm to the liver.
 Most users choose CBD tinctures because of their fast-acting potential – you may feel the result quite quickly after taking a few drops of oil.
 Plus, you don’t need to consume a lot to achieve the desired effect or you may also add it to your meals and beverages.

-Choosing the right dosage of the best CBD oil for sleep is also easy, and measuring it with a convenient dropper is effortless.
+Choosing the best CBD oil dosage for sleep is also easy, and measuring it with a convenient dropper is effortless.
 Our CBD tinctures for sleep also come with different tastes (natural, tropical fruit, orange cream, and peppermint) and with different content of CBD – from 500 to 3500 mg of pure CBD per bottle.

 You are welcome to discover the full range of our CBD oils for sleep to find out your perfect taste and effective CBD compound!